Architecture of the Philippines: El Fraile Island

-Iglesia Ni Cristo (INC) Churches

-During American colonial rule over the Philippines, there were a variety of rural anti-colonial movements, often with religious undertones, and American Protestant missionaries introduced several alternatives to the Roman Catholic Church, the established church during Spanish colonial period.
-Iglesia ni Cristo church buildings primarily serve as places of worship and are used for other religious functions.

-Anthropologist Fernando Nakpil-Zialcita, said that INC churches can be uniquely identified for "its exuberant use of fanciful forms and ornaments".
-Churches were started to be built in this style during the late 1940s and early 1950s with the first concrete chapel built in Sampaloc, Manila in 1948.

-The pioneer concrete structures of the church are mostly influenced by mixing Neo-Gothic and Art Deco, and some are built in the style of Art Deco Alone.

-The INC Central Temple which opened on July 27, 1984, can accommodate up to 7,000 persons, and cost about US$2 million.
-The Central Temple features octagonal spires, "fine lattice-work" and ribbed windows.
-Recent buildings are variations of Carlos A. Santos-Viola's designs on the Central Temple.
-These are designed to accommodate 250 to 1,000 persons while larger churches in Metro Manila and provincial capitals can accommodate up to 3,000 persons.
-Prominent architects, such as Juan Nakpil and Carlos Raúl Villanueva, had been involved in designing INC churches while the Engineering and Construction Department of INC oversees the uniformity in design of INC church buildings since 1971.

 Contemporary period

 The aftermath of World War II brought major destruction especially in the capital city of Manila and a time of rebuilding ensued.
 The modern era dawned on Philippine architecture using the simple straight lines of the International Modern Style as a chief mode of expression.
 By the 1970s, a new form of Philippine architecture emerged with the filipinization of architecture.
 The Filipino style found its way in the re-emergence of traditional motifs, the bahay kubo and the bahay na bato became popular forms to be copied and modernized such as the Batasang Pambansa and the National Theater.
 By the 1980s the country's architectural idiom was swept by the tide of Post Modernism, a hearkening back of some sort to classical architecture.
-Today, architecture in the Philippines continue to be vibrant and with the country opening up to the world, more first rate architecture is pouring in.
+Today, architecture in the Philippines continues to be vibrant and with the country opening up to the world, more first rate architecture is pouring in.